crosscripter/VYRL/README.md

 ![VYRL](VYRL-banner.jpg)
 # AI Viral Video Generation

 VYRL is an online presence, it is a [YouTube channel](https://www.youtube.com/channel/UC7xJpL8WWGUOxvbbHshcmQw) that shares the **best** and **funniest** videos aggregated from different social channels and creators from all over the web, including [Twitter](https://twitter.com/vyrl_videos), [Instagram Reels](https://www.instagram.com/vyrl_videos), and of course [Tik-Tok](https://www.tiktok.com/@vyrlvideos)!
-But VYRL also generates it's own viral videos!
-It can generate automated videos for
+But BEST of all VYRL also generates it's own viral videos!

 ## Hey, What's this VYRL thing?
 VYRL is a multi-faceted video production software package.
 It drives all the content published throughout its various channels online.